Student Organizations and Leadership

 The Arts Council’s goal is to bring more diverse art opportunities and media into the Academy community, and to promote and showcase Academy art in the wider community.
 We are working with the Interschool Relations Council to make art more accessible to and present in both our community and the communities of other schools in the area.

 The CSC serves as a clearinghouse for community service ideas and proposals, coordinates service activities on campus and off campus, and builds enthusiasm for service learning projects.

-The Arts and Cultural Exchange Council
+The Food and Gardens Council

 The Honor Council

 In the early days of The Academy, students and teachers developed and adopted the Honor Code to serve as the guiding principle of school life.
 The Honor Council is responsible for developing and sustaining an ongoing discussion of the Honor Code and its implications for student conduct and attitudes.

 This council focuses on issues of justice and equality both locally and globally and seeks to educate the community about topics of concern.

 The Sustainability Council

 The Sustainability Council helps us be aware of ways in which we can reduce our carbon footprint, take care of our earth, and promote healthy eating on campus and elsewhere.

 The Technology Council